 While every hospice patient is unique, with distinct family dynamics, research shows some common goals and wishes for end-of-life care.

-- 83% of Americans want to die at home, cared for by loved ones, and supported by in-home care professionals, according to findings of national survey presented to the National Hospice and Palliative Care Organizations in November of 2004.
+- 83 percent of Americans want to die at home, cared for by loved ones, and supported by in-home care professionals, according to findings of national survey presented to the National Hospice and Palliative Care Organizations in 2014.

-- 88% of respondents said they would consider using hospice if they or someone they knew were terminally ill.
+- 88 percent of respondents said they would consider using hospice if they or someone they knew were terminally ill.

-- 98% of respondents whose family had previously been served by hospice said it was a positive experience.
+- 98 percent of respondents whose family had previously been served by hospice said it was a positive experience.
 Respondents said the most important aspects of a good death were:

 - Dying with family members present